pothitos/naxos/manual/README.md

 When we write code, error handling is the first thing to take care of.
 In _Naxos Solver_ we should catch exceptions of type `NsException`.
 This class is a `logic_error` subclass, which inherits from `exception`.
-So it suffices to catch `exception` instances; this base class has a method `what()` that returns a string describing the error occurred.
+Therefore, it suffices to catch `exception` instances; this base class has a method `what()` that returns a string describing the error occurred.

 ```c++
 #include <naxos.h>